 Director: Keith Buckner

-- Added new shelving system in the County Clerk records. - Added part-time employee to staff.
+- Attended the Key Leadership Workshop. - Added new shelving system in the District Clerk records.

 - Continue working with the County Clerk & District Clerk on installation of mobile shelving. - Networking with other counties on issues and ideas for improvement.